 Reaching this point was a long, difficult road, which N. Jeremi Duru explains in his outstanding new book, “Advancing The Ball: Race, Reformation, and the Quest for Equal Coaching Opportunity in the NFL.”
 Duru, a Temple University law professor, details the history of the process that resulted in the Rooney Rule, which was named after Steelers owner Dan Rooney.

 The rule, in place since 2003 for head coaches and expanded in 2009 to include general manager jobs and equivalent front-office positions, mandates that NFL teams interview at least one minority candidate for job openings.
 It was aimed at increasing diversity in the management ranks of a league in which the overwhelming majority of players are black. whose players are overwhelmingly black.
 The rule is named for Pittsburgh owner Dan Rooney, who chaired the committee that studied the league’s poor minority hiring record.

-The rule gave owners the first league-wide tool to potentially make hiring more inclusive.
-The outcome generally has been favorable; minorities have made strides in filling key positions.
+The rule In implementing the process, the NFL, which was concerned about the league’s lack of diversity among coaches, gave owners the first league-wide tool to potentially make hiring more inclusive.
+The outcome generally has been favorable;: minorities have made strides in filling key positions.

 “It is a process-oriented rule,” Duru said in a phone interview Thursday.
 “But of course, we can’t get into the states of mind of the various decision-makers.”